DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-adding-school-placements-if-youre-a-school.md

 Schools and their partner providers negotiate the numbers and types of trainees they can mentor each recruitment cycle.

-Schools might have spare capacity in some cases because their partner providers don’t offer courses in subjects the school has mentors for.
+Schools might sometimes have spare capacity because their partner providers don’t offer courses in subjects the school has mentored for.

 ### Mentor details are important